 - Make sure you both wear comfortable, well-fitting shoes with a good grip.

-A personal alarm may be a good idea if the person you are caring for is on their own some of the time.
-It allows them to call for help by pressing a button worn around their neck or wrist to alert a 24-hour response centre.
-The staff at the centre then send the best person to help.
+If the person you are caring for is on their own some of the time, a personal alarm may be a good idea.
+It allows them to call for help by pressing a button worn around their neck or wrist to call a 24-hour response centre.

 Your local Carers Trust carers’ centre may offer training in first aid and moving and handling.
 You could also speak to the GP or district nurse.